Teaching & Learning

 Teaching and Learning Principles

 As a whole staff at The Pines, we have agreed the features of Quality First Teaching that we believe result in high standards of teaching and learning.
-Whilst it would not be possible or appropriate to see all these features in every lessons, the guidance in the document below provide a consistent approach and set of expectations for all staff.
+These have been developed in phase teams so that all staff have a shared understanding of what high quality Teaching and Learning looks like in their phase.

-At The Pines, we have a two year curriculum cycle of topics for children in Years 1 to 6.
+At The Pines, we have developed our own curriculum cycle for children in Years 1 to 6.
 This has been carefully devised to include all National Curriculum objectives in KS1 and KS2 (for Science, History, Geography, Music, Computing, Art and DT) and is also based around the priorities identified within our four Curriculum Drivers.
 Further information on our Curriculum Drivers can be found here: https://www.thepinesschool.org.uk/curriculum-drivers/

-All our curriculum units of learning are taught across each phase within the school and ensure that concepts are covered in a logical order with appropriate progression of knowledge and skills.
+All our curriculum units ensure that concepts are covered in a logical order with appropriate progression of knowledge and skills.
 Each unit has a 'big question' as its focal point and, by the end of each unit of learning, children have covered a variety of learning to address the question.
 Our teaching in English lessons links to our curriculum units wherever possible and key texts are carefully selected for their relevance to cross-curricular learning as well as to stimulate English learning.
 Some subjects, such as Maths and PE, are taught discretely and do not usually link to the curriculum units.
-Further information can be found on individual subject webpages.
+Further information can be found on individual subject webpages and on our curriculum overview page: https://www.thepinesschool.org.uk/curriculum-overview/

 In Early Years, learning is focused around supporting children to develop their cognitive, behavioural, physical and emotional capabilities to ensure they have the foundations on which to build the rest of their education.
 Through adult-led teaching and interactions as well as child-initiated play, opportunities are provided for children to develop in the seven identified areas of learning and development that form the basis of the Early Years Framework.